skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Thu'fir then asks, "Does your mining camp mine for gems or gold, or what?"

-He shruggs again, "I don't know.
+He shrugs again, "I don't know.
 By the time we remove the helmets, someone has come and emptied the carts.
 We can see we dug up SOMETHING.
 The carts have bits or rock and dust in them, but whatever we were mining has been taken away by the time the helmets come off."